Railway Stadium, Dhanbad

-Railway Stadium is a multi-propose ground in Dhanbad, Jharkhand.
+Railway Stadium is a multi-purpose ground in Dhanbad, Jharkhand.
 The ground has hosted Five first-class and T20 matches for Jharkhand cricket team till 2014.

 Railway Stadium was also venue for football matches of national level.
 But now it is converted into Cricket Stadium by the Railway management.
 The stadium station had a seating capacity for 5,000.
 The plate group matches of Cooch Behar Trophy were also held here in 2008 besides some Under-22 fixtures of the BCCI in 2010.
 In 2012, the ground hosted match of Dhanbad Premier League a local T20 league based on the Indian Premier League.